navarrorc/tanstack-start-here/docs/PROJECT_SUMMARY.md

-# Invite-Based Authentication App - Project Summary
+# TanStack Start Starter Template - Project Summary

 ## Overview

-A full-stack authentication application built with TanStack Start, featuring Google OAuth login and an invite code system.
-The first user to sign up automatically becomes an administrator who can then invite other users via email-specific invite codes.
+A production-ready starter template for building full-stack applications with TanStack Start.
+This template provides a complete authentication system with Google OAuth and invite-based user management, giving you a solid foundation to build your application on top of.

+**This is designed to be cloned and customized for new projects.**

 ## Tech Stack